HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 ## Responsiveness

 We rely on JavaScript to provide interactivity, but the use of JavaScript can result in poor input responsiveness.
+More information can be found in the dedicated [Performance](./performance) chapter.

 ### Metrics